Extended deterministic mean-field games: Two formulations of deterministic mean-field games

-We suppose each player completely controls his own speed, i.e., the dynamic of each player is $\bdx=v$.
-Assume a fixed player is given the distribution of the other players at all times, as a continuous curve $\theta:[0,T]\to \Pp(\Rr^d)$.
-Let $x$ be the location of the player at time $t$.
-The value function from his point of view is defined through the optimal control problem:
+We suppose each player directly controls his speed, that is, his state evolves according to $\bdx=v$.
+Assume that the distribution of the players is given by a continuous curve $\theta:[0,T]\to \Pp(\Rr^d)$.
+Fix a reference player, and let $x$ be the location of that player at time $t$.
+His value function is determined by the optimal control problem: